NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
-      Ultraboost, then checkpoint as you take damage from it.
-This gives you the UB's momentum after respawning.
+      Checkpoint immidiately after <a href="#ultraboost">ultraboosting</a>, giving you the momentum after respawning.
+This can be made easier by capping your fps to 120.
     </td>
     <td width="100px">
-      1. UB <br />
+      1. Ultraboost <br />
-      2. pause the game when you take damage <br />
+      2. Pause <br />
-      3. hit the checkpoint button
+      3. Checkpoint
     </td>
     <td width="200px">
         <video width="300" height="auto" loop controls muted>